Splittikin/FHS-News-Android/README.md

-# FHS-News
+# FHS-News-Android
-News feed for FHS happenings
+Android client for the news feed of FHS happenings

 Super duper WIP!
 Any part of the app can change at any time!
 Here be jank!